On this page:

 Water Heating and Space Heating/Cooling quality review – release of public consultation.

-The Department regularly reviews the range of energy efficiency upgrades available to receive incentives, ensuring they continue to reduce emissions and save consumers money.
+The department regularly reviews the range of energy efficiency upgrades available to receive incentives, ensuring they continue to reduce emissions and save consumers money.

 A typical process for introducing or amending a VEU activity is outlined below.
 Please note that this is a guide only and the time involved and steps may vary considerably depending on the scale of the work.